weaveworks/weave-gitops-private/docs/adrs/0007-directory-layout.md

 the wego-base
 * resource/system contains wego-specific workloads
 * I feel like profiles would be a better name for overlays :)
 * Not certain the value resource/(platform, system, user) bring.
-When we talk about this classification/grouping it usually centers around a set of resources (and their configuration) for an environment.  i.e. an overlay (or as I mentioned above - profile _feels_ like a better name)
+When we talk about this classification/grouping, it usually centers around a set of resources (and their configuration) for an environment.  i.e., an overlay (or, as I mentioned above - profile _feels_ like a better name)

 ```bash
 .weave-gitops/